Perdoor: Education

 A high school, started by Manipal Education Academy, has provided education for children from in and around the village for many decades.
 Perdoor also has B.M Primary School, which was started more than 100 years ago and provides education up to 7th grade.
 The village also has one other Primary school called AP School.
-Thousands of children have studied in these two primary schools.
 A previous B.M.
 School for primary education was re-branded and converted into an English Medium School.
 Perdoor has an Industrial training institute.
 For the past 30 years, Perdoor High School has admitted students from Doopadakatte, Alangaar, Bukkigudde, Paadigaara, Hathrabailu, Gundyadka, Kallangala, Santyaar, Alangaar, Donderangadi and Hebri.
 During the academic year 2011-12, a full-time college with Science and Arts degrees was founded, balebailu school of primary education is famous in perdoor village.